Showing posts with label driving. Show all posts

 We had the birth certificate sent overnight to our house because I needed a copy for our trip to Mexico.

-US citizens may use one of the following for entry into Mexico, A Passport, or a birth certificate.
-Entering Mexico, our first stop was a Mexican Immigration where proof of citizenship was inspected and tourist cards were validated.
+US citizens may use one of the following for entry into Mexico: A Passport or a birth certificate.
+Entering Mexico, our first stop was a Mexican Immigration office where proof of citizenship was inspected, and tourist cards were validated.
 Visitors choose to either declare or not declare that they are importing items beyond their allowance.

 All drivers in Mexico add color and memories to your vacation.
 Do not drink the water!
 Buy bottled water and be careful what you eat!
 Know the exchange rate before you go!
 Mexico operates in the rise and fall of the Peso!

-The Oasis Hotel where we stayed was being remodeled
+The Oasis Hotel, where we stayed, was under renovation.

-We had an awesome room that overlooked the Gulf of Mexico.
-From our balcony, we could see the sunrise and the sunset.
+We had an excellent room that overlooked the Gulf of Mexico.
+From our balcony, we could see the sunrise and the sunset

 We had a refrigerator full of items to buy.